-How To Competitively Respond to a Sources Sought and Influence the Acquisition
+How To Competitively Respond to a Sources Sought and Influence the Acquisition (2021 Update)

-Format: Live webinar (on-demand recording will be available on October 24th)
+Format: Live webinar (on-demand recording available on October 28, 2021)

 Duration: Approx. 90 minutes

-There are several key strategies for responding to a sources sought.
+Most companies respond to a sources-sought notice by only answering the given questions and providing the information requested by the government.
+However, there are several key strategies for responding effectively.
 The first is creating a standardized response format with a cover page, corporate overview, and capability statement.
-The second is recognizing that you should utilize a sources sought to “influence the acquisition.”
+The second is recognizing that a sources-sought notice is an opportunity to “influence the acquisition.”
 You influence the acquisition by making recommendations and “ghosting” your strengths and the weaknesses of the competition.

-Meet Your Trainer:
+Meet Your Instructor:

 Award-winning business coach, professional speaker, and bestselling author, Mr. Frank is a nationally recognized authority on government sales and business acceleration.
 With 28 years in the government market, he speaks nationally on small business strategy.
 He specializes in developing and implementing techniques and strategies required to differentiate, position for, and win government contracts.
 His training seminars are consistently rated as some of the strongest seminars at national conferences and events.
 Mr. Frank’s coaching has helped companies win more than $2 billion in government contracts.

 Mr. Frank’s techniques and strategies facilitate improved positioning, competitive advantage, and sales cycle acceleration for winning new contracts and increasing revenue.
 His training, with hundreds of testimonials, is consistently rated as being real-world, highly educational, and brutally honest.